Flo-Slv/Flo-Slv/README.md

 ### Hi there 👋
 My name is Flo and I'm from France.

-I'm a web developer in CSS + Tailwind CSS, JavaScript, React.js and Next.js (13).
+I'm a web developer in CSS + Tailwind CSS, JavaScript, React.js, Next.js (13) and GraphQL.

 To handle DBs, I am using Mongo DB through Prisma ORM.